maximshigaev/maxim-shigaev-dd-training/README.md

 	* Dividing tasks into development and production

 ### Usage
 First of all, you should clone or download this repository on your local machine.
-After that, open your terminal and run `npm run build` to create an optimized production build or `npm run start` to create a build with source maps.
+After that, open your terminal and run `npm i` in order to install all necessary dependencies via NPM.
+Then run `npm run build` to create an optimized production build or `npm run start` to create a build with source maps.
 Both commands will open this project in your browser.